DevExpress-Examples/how-to-use-automatic-date-time-scale-modes-of-an-axis-e1531/Readme.md

 - **Continuous**

     Disables axis intervals and data aggregation.
-You can specify the alignment of grid lines and labels to a specific date-time value.
+You can set the alignment of grid lines and labels to a specific date-time value.

     ```csharp
     AxisX.DateTimeScaleOptions.ScaleMode = ScaleMode.Continuous;